Sole F80 Treadmill Detailed Review – Pros & Cons (2023)

 Motor

 The motor is a 3.5 CHP motor.
-In addition, to build and stability, one area where we’re continuously impressed by Sole is their motors.
-The Sole F80’s motor is quiet and powerful.
-It adjusts the speed evenly and goes up to 12 mph.
 This size motor is what we recommend for long-distance and extensive use.
 When you’re running on the Sole F80, it feels like it can handle a lot of running.
+The Sole F80 adjusts the speed evenly and goes up to 12 mph.
+It takes 40.5 seconds to accelerate from 1 mph to 12 mph.
 The motor is a little slow to adjust, but I love how capable it feels.

 Sole F80 Treadmill Matt Incline